American Financial Services Association opposes R.I. bill to opt out of federal banking law

 Related

-There were 178 VA home purchases in Rhode Island in the fourth quarter of the VA’s fiscal year 2025, totaling $92.3 million in loans, according to figures provided by the Veterans Affairs Home Loans Index.
+The average VA Interest Rate Reduction Refinance Loan (IRRRL) amount in Rhode Island during the first quarter of fiscal year 2026 was $507,478, according to figures provided by the Veterans Affairs Home Loans Index.

 Trending